Jebasuthan/react-pagination/README.md

-# Create your own Pagination Component using React
+# Create your own Pagination Component using React without any external libraries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).